 - Adopt a technology that allows to run end-to-end MMM projects ensuring automation and scalability.

 - Embrace a learning process to understand how MMM is performed and understand the different steps it entails for better output’s interpretation and results’ implementation.

-In our effort to demystify the complexity of MMM, we intend to publish a series of educational articles where we try to explain the different phases involved in the process to encourage more companies and agencies, regardless of their sizes, to adopt MMM as a strategic way to rethink their marketing measurement, budget optimization and media planification.
+In our effort to demystify the complexity of Marketing Mix Modeling, we intend to publish a series of educational articles where we try to explain the different phases involved in the process to encourage more companies and agencies, regardless of their sizes, to adopt Marketing Mix Modeling as a strategic way to rethink their marketing measurement, budget optimization and media planification.